shotgunsoftware/tk-doc-generator/README.md

 It makes it easy to create a documentation website for your apps, integrations and similar.

 Want to learn more?
-The documentation for the doc generator serves as a sample for what you can do and how it works.
+The documentation for the doc generator serves as an example of what you can do and how it works.
 You can check it out here:

 https://developer.shotgunsoftware.com/tk-doc-generator